openculinary/.github/CONTRIBUTING.md

 ## Writing Blog Posts

-The [RecipeRadar blog content](https://github.com/openculinary/blog) is managed via source control.
+RecipeRadar's blog content is stored as [markdown](https://en.wikipedia.org/wiki/Markdown) in [source control](https://github.com/openculinary/blog).

 Are you a content writer with opinions on the type of guidance we should provide to content writers?